Selva917611/new/README.md

-Pushing From AWS EC2 to GitHub
+Pushing From AWS EC2 to GitHub.